Sun Exposure: Part Sun, Part Shade, Shade

 Ageratina altissima - White Snakeroot

-White Snakeroot is native to woodland edges and recently-disturbed shaded sites.
-In late summer to fall, pure white flowers appear in flat-topped, branching clusters.
+White Snakeroot is native to woodland edges and recently disturbed shaded sites.
+In late summer to fall, pure white flowers appear in flat topped, branching clusters.
 This plant does well in part shade areas as it requires moisture in soils to thrive.